-Arbitration.
-A.
+A. Arbitration.

-- 1. Arbitrability and Enforceability
+- Arbitrability and Enforceability

-- U.S. а.
+- a.
+U.S.

-- Virtually all IP issues are (1)arbitrable.
+- (1) Virtually all IP issues are arbitrable.

 - (2) Query increased damages.

-- (3) Plant "Intellectual Property: CO Assessment Street Control of Arbitrating Disputes in the United States", Dispute Resolution Journal of the American Arbitration Association, July-September 1995, points when the very second water p.
-8: (A copy of this paper appears as Appendix B to these notes.)

-- haran misersaga massagb.
-SwElsewhere.
-He such
+- (3) Plant "Intellectual Property:

+Arbitrating Disputes in the United

+States", Dispute Resolution Journal

+of the American Arbitration

+Association, July-September 1995,

+p.
+8 (A copy of this paper appears

+as Appendix B to these notes.)

+- grant a grant company b. . .
+Elsewhere.
+Salah s

-- (1) Important to understand local laws, local public policy and the New York Convention.\
+- (1) Important to understand local laws, local public policy and the New York Convention.

-Art.
+^{} Art.
 V.2. of the 1958 Convention On The Recognition And Enforcement Of Foreign Arbitral Awards (the "New York Convention") provides:

-&quot;Recognition and enforcement of an arbitral award may also be refused if the competent authority in the country where recognition and enforcement is sought finds that:
+[&]quot;Recognition and enforcement of an arbitral award may also be refused if the competent authority in the country where recognition and enforcement is sought finds that:

-&quot;(a) the subject matter of the difference is not capable of settlement by arbitration under (continued...)
+[&]quot;(a) the subject matter of the difference is not capable of settlement by arbitration under (continued...)

 - (2) Important to distinguish between

 (a) government granted or

 registered rights and (b) private

 rights.

 - (3) consider an arbitration clause that focuses on --

 - (a) Private rights

 - (b) International Commerce

 - (c) Arbitrator may consider [IP issue] but is not empowered to declare whether IP valid or not valid, enforceable or not enforceable, etc.

 - (d) Neither the award nor any statement by the arbitrator shall be regarded as a declaration of validity or invalidity, etc.

-- one party may or may not undertake vis-a-vis any other party, but not re a non-party.
+- (e) Award may determine what acts one party may or may not undertake vis-a-vis any other party, but not re a non-party.

 - (4) See discussion in Plant, "Drafting for Confidentiality, Arbitrability and Enforceability in Intellectual Property Agreements," ALI-ABA Course Materials Journal, June 1997, p.
 51 (A copy of this article appears at Appendix C.)